 My great grandparents hailed from Canada.
-I was born in Woonsocket, Rhode Island, a mill town whose population was predominantly French Canadian.
+I was born in Woonsocket, Rhode Island, a mill town in decline.
 My parents, Eudore and Alice Henault Guernon, worked in the factories there for most of their adult lives.
-I have one sibling, my brother Roger, who lives in Saint Augustine, Florida, with his wife, their five adult sons, and a brood of grandchildren and great-grandchildren.
+I have one sibling, my brother Roger, who lives in Saint Augustine, Florida, with his wife, their five adult sons, their spouses, and a brood of grandchildren and great-grandchildren.

 My parents, devout Catholics, were communicants of Notre Dame de Victoires (Our Lady of Victories) parish, and I attended the parish elementary school where instruction was conducted in French for half the day and English the other half.
 I graduated from Woonsocket High School (the first in my family to complete secondary school) before entering the University of Rhode Island, earning a B.A. in History and English with a minor in Philosophy.
 Subsequently, I received my Ed.M. in Administration, Planning, and Social Policy from Harvard University and accrued 60 graduate credits beyond the master’s degree in History, Law, and Education from Boston College, a Jesuit school; Providence College, a Dominican school; and Providence-in-Europe, a summer program based in Pietrasanta, Italy.

-I am passionate about spending time with family and friends, reading (mostly biography and history) writing, golf (I’m still trying to break 100!), traveling, and relaxing on the beach with an occasional plunge in the Atlantic.
+I am passionate about spending time with family and friends, reading (mostly biography and history) writing, golfing (I’m still trying to break 100!), traveling, and relaxing on the beach with an occasional plunge in the Atlantic.

 Thanks to my French Canadian background (my parents spoke almost exclusively in French at home), I have an intermediate command of French, though my fluency has waned over the years.
 I also taught myself (rudimentary) Italian so that I could read primary and secondary sources written in that language about the pope and to conduct interviews with non-English speaking acquaintances of Albino Luciani.
 My friend, Adriana Cillo of Boston, generously translated hours of recordings of such interviews conducted in Italian.

 Albino Luciani, Pope John Paul I, profoundly changed my life.
-I’m hopeful that my biography will have the same effect on others who are seeking a better and more fulfilling existence.
+I’m hopeful that my biography will have the same effect on others who are seeking a more virtuous existence.